-Every Thursday in Advisement, Rancho R.U.L.E.S. cards are randomly chosen from the turn-in envelope.
-These students are rewarded with a variety of school related prizes.
-On Fridays, seven lucky individuals are selected for community supported prizes from the “Live on 25 “drawing.
+Every Friday on the stage, Rancho R.U.L.E.S. cards can be turned in for prizes.
+Students are rewarded with a variety of school related prizes that they choose.
+Tickets are then entered into a lottery so students can spin the magic wheel for an additional larger prize--typically a gift card to a local shop or restaurant.
 Additionally, throughout each trimester all students who earn a specific number of cards will be invited to participate in special R.U.L.E.S. events!

 Utilizing the “Systematic Change Model”, attention is focused on creating and sustaining primary (school-wide), secondary (classroom), and tertiary (individual) systems of support that improve lifestyle results for all children.
 This makes problem behavior less effective and desired behavior more functional.
 It is research based, and it works!

 - Have clearly defined school-wide expected behaviors

 - Expected behaviors are intentionally taught in all settings at school